Power Golf Swing ver. 1.1.3

 By: Jack E Johnston

-- For driving, set the ball on the tee, about one inch high.
-Ensure that it is not too low, and not so high that the ball goes up too steep to gain distance.
-For a fairway shot, bring the club head back like hitting an iron shot and hit into the ball (what goes down will go up, which is the basic rule of golf).
+- For Driving, set the ball on the tee, about 1” high, not too low, not so high that the ball goes up too steep to gain distance.
+For a fairway shot bring the club head back like hitting an iron shot, hit into the ball, (what goes down will go up, basic rule of golf).

-- Address the ball with the feet wide of shoulder-width apart and the ball slightly forward of the middle.
-For shorter shaft woods, move the ball towards the back foot and narrow stance.
+- Address the ball with the feet shoulder width apart and the ball slightly forward of the middle.
+For shorter shaft woods move the ball towards the back foot.

-- Apply the second hand with the little finger overlapping the index finger of the first hand.
-Index and thumb should be pinching the club with thumb on the top of the shaft.
+- Apply second hand with little finger overlapping index finger of first hand.
+Index and thumb pinching the club with thumb on the top of the shaft.
 Grip the shaft with the remaining three fingers.
 This is the strong hand week hand grip (Harry Vardon Grip (1870-1937) http://en.wikipedia.org/wiki/Harry_Vardon).

-- Maneuver the feet until the club’s sweet spot is behind the ball.
+- Maneuver the feet until the club “sweet spot” is behind the ball.

-- The left arm should be straight and the eyes are fixed on the ball.
+- The left arm is straight and the eyes are fixed on the ball.

 - Keep the heels of the feet on the ground.

 - Bring the club head to the top of the backswing in the biggest arch that can be developed.
 The club should come to rest at the top of the backswing and be parallel to the target line and parallel to the ground.